Mouse DPI Analyzer

 Do I need to change any Windows settings before testing DPI?

-Can I use this mouse DPI checker on Mac, Linux, or Chromebook?
+Can I use this dpi checker online on Mac, Linux, or Chromebook?

 What is the ideal DPI for gaming?

 It depends on your game and playstyle.
-Competitive FPS players typically use 400–800 DPI for precise control, while MOBA and MMO players often prefer 800–1600 DPI.
-Use this mouse DPI tester to find your real baseline, then adjust from there.
+Competitive FPS players typically use 400–800 DPI for precise control, while MOBA and MMO players often prefer 800–1600 DPI for higher DPI screen coverage.
+Use this dpi tester to find your real baseline, then adjust from there.

-Check your mouse DPI whenever you swap mice, update drivers, change DPI profiles, or notice that your aim or cursor feel has shifted.
-A quick mouse DPI check takes under a minute and confirms whether anything has changed at the sensor level.
+Check mouse DPI whenever you swap mice, update drivers, change DPI profiles, or notice that your aim or cursor feel has shifted.
+A quick mouse dpi check takes under a minute and confirms whether anything has changed at the sensor level.

-Thousands of gamers, designers, and peripheral reviewers use DPI Analyzer for a fast, private, and accurate mouse DPI test right in their browser.
+Thousands of gamers, designers, and peripheral reviewers use this dpi checker online for a fast, private, and accurate mouse dpi test right in their browser.
 Your real DPI is one drag away.